EmiolaLab/bacPseudouridines/README.md

 #### 1. Generate genome annotation file
 We use Prokka to generate genome annotations, including strand information.

+The commands below generate annotations for the concatenated genomes.
+Ideally, each genome should be annotated individually, and the resulting GFF files should then be merged.
+However, for the purposes of this example, we will generate annotations directly from the concatenated genomes.

 `prokka --quiet --kingdom Bacteria --outdir out.dir --locustag genomes --prefix genomes microbes.fa`\
 `sed '/##FASTA/,$d' out.dir/genomes.gff | grep -v "##" > all_gffs.txt`